 - Avoid noname extensions that promise faster downloading

 There are lots of Chrome extensions that promise to make the browser download faster.
-However, many of them don’t work, don’t download the complete file, or, worse, are infected with malware.
+However, many of them don't work and causes Chrome run more slowly, don’t download the complete file, or, worse, are infected with malware.
 So, they are best avoided.

 Downie does a similar job, even allowing you to down; pad 4K-resolution videos from streaming video and social media sites.
 Just copy and paste the URL for the video page into Downie or use its browser extension.
 Once you’ve downloaded the video, you can use Permute to convert it to any format you want.